18F/join.tts.gsa.gov/pif-deputy-director.md

   application.
 Check out [Join TTS Hiring Process]({{site.baseurl}}/hiring-process/) to learn more about the application process.
 {% endif %}

-**Location:**
-{{ page.location }}

-**Salary Range:**
-The salary range for this position is: GS-{{ page.gs_level }} Step 1 - ${{ page.salary_min }} to GS-{{ page.gs_level }} Step 10 ${{ page.salary_max }}

-Your salary, including base and locality, will be determined upon selection, dependent on your actual duty location.

-You can find more information about this in the [compensation and benefits section on our site](https://join.tts.gsa.gov/compensation-and-benefits/).

-For specific details on locality pay, please visit [OPM's Salaries & Wages page](https://www.opm.gov/policy-data-oversight/pay-leave/salaries-wages/) or for a salary calculator [OPM's 2022 General Schedule (GS) Salary Calculator](https://www.opm.gov/policy-data-oversight/pay-leave/salaries-wages/2022/general-schedule-gs-salary-calculator/).

-Please note the maximum salary available for the GS pay system is **$176,300**

-Note: You may not be eligible for the maximum salary as it is locality dependent.
-Please refer to the maximum pay for your locality.

-**Who May Apply:**
-All United States citizens and nationals (residents of American Samoa and Swains Islands).

 ## Role Summary:

 ### Presidential Innovation Fellows (PIF) Deputy Directory - GS-15